 This year 2020 will be a quieter celebration due to the Corona virus, Corvid-19 causing chaos all over the world but I'm writing this post to encourage you to have fun at home while celebrating a Christ-Centered St. Patrick's Day.

 I have prepared a craft with a shamrock and a sweet poem to help you teach your children about the Holy Trinity- just like how St. Patrick taught the Irish people long ago!

-You will find the template for this shamrock craft and a printable copy of this wonderful story about St. Patrick in the Resource Library HERE:https://www.scripturalgrace.com/library.
+You will find the template for this shamrock craft and a printable copy of this wonderful story about St. Patrick right here or click on the shamrock below.